ChristopherLucas/vest/README.md

 More detailed tutorial is available [here](https://towardsdatascience.com/how-to-use-vest-a-free-online-tool-for-segmenting-video-clips-a6ec50e29971?sk=2065cb12567832eef625bbba810543b6).

 ### 1. Installation
-Easiest way to use VEST is through the online app at [https://jinhyuncheong.com/vest/vest.html](https://jinhyuncheong.com/vest/vest.html).
-Alternatively, you can clone this repo and launch `index.html` in your browser.
+The easiest way to use this verion of vest is to clone the repo and launch `index.html` in your browser.

 ### 2. How to use
 - Load your video file using the [Choose file] button